U.N. deputy Syria envoy hopeful for southwest ceasefire deal

 (This version of the story corrects spelling of envoy's name in second reference)

-(Reporting by Firas Makdesi in Damascus; editing by John Stonestreet and Stephen Powell)
+Reporting by Firas Makdesi in Damascus; editing by John Stonestreet and Stephen Powell